githubteacher/devs-oct-17/githubteacher-raleigh.md

 - NCinians are proud of their BBQ, but it isn't real BBQ.
 Try "The Pit" in Raleigh.

 ### Things to Do

+- NC is an outdoors state - so try hiking at Raven Rock or Umstead.
+- Or mountain biking at Harris Lake.